thomasWeise/aitoa/book/metaheuristics/README.md

 \text.block{definition}{metaheuristic}{A *metaheuristic* is a general algorithm that can produce approximate solutions for a class of different optimization problems.}

+These algorithms have the advantage that we can easily adapt them to new optimization problems.
+As long as we can construct the elements discussed in [@sec:structure] for a problem, we can attack it with a metaheuristic.
-In this chapter, we will introduce several such algorithms and explore them, by using again the Job Shop Scheduling Problem (JSSP) from [@sec:jsspExample] as example.
+In this chapter, we will introduce several such general algorithms.
+We explore them by again using the Job Shop Scheduling Problem (JSSP) from [@sec:jsspExample] as example.
-We will directly build upon the concepts that we have introduced in [@sec:structure].

 \relative.input{common/README.md}
+\relative.input{randomSampling/README.md}